• Skip to primary navigation

 • The leftovers are great as a topping for pizza or pasta.

-• Tomatoes - Use red & juicy summer tomatoes if you can or use tinned tomatoes during the winter season.
+• Tomatoes - Use red & juicy summer tomatoes if you can or use tinned crushed tomatoes during the winter season.

 • Thyme - It is one of the most popular herbs to use in Mediterranean cooking.
 You can use rosemary or oregano instead.